microsoftgraph/msgraph-sample-react-native/tutorial/02-create-app.md

 - [react-native-elements](https://reactnativeelements.com/docs/) and [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons) to provide icons for the UI.
 - [react-native-app-auth](https://github.com/FormidableLabs/react-native-app-auth) to handle authentication and token management.
 - [async-storage](https://react-native-async-storage.github.io/async-storage/docs/install) to provide storage for tokens.
+- [datetimepicker](https://github.com/react-native-datetimepicker/datetimepicker) to add date and time pickers to the UI.
 - [moment](https://momentjs.com) to handle parsing and comparison of dates and times.
 - [windows-iana](https://github.com/rubenillodo/windows-iana) for translating Windows time zones to IANA format.
 - [microsoft-graph-client](https://github.com/microsoftgraph/msgraph-sdk-javascript) for making calls to the Microsoft Graph.